Citizenship and Community Service

 Students also have the opportunity to contribute toward the yearbook, community service, lighting and backstage work, as athletic team captains on the sports fields, or as form representatives in school committees, assembly leaders, community service leaders or Prep ambassadors.

-There are two school committees at the Prep — one for Form 6 and the other for Form 7.
+There are two school committees at the Prep — one for Year 6 and the other for Year 7.
 Form representatives are elected by their peers, and their mandate is to represent the form by raising concerns and issues with the assistant head of student life.
 The representatives are involved in organizing events and sharing information about issues that concern their forms.

 At the Prep, we try to demonstrate the following four core values: